Azure-Samples/azure-openai-rag-workshop/docs/sections/java-quarkus/06-chat-api.md

 <div class="info" data-title="Optional notice">

 As seen in the setup chapter, if you have a machine with enough resources, you can run a local Ollama model.
-You shloud already have installed [Ollama](https://ollama.com) and downloaded a Llama3 models on your machine with the `ollama pull llama3` command.
+You shloud already have installed [Ollama](https://ollama.com) and downloaded a Mistral 7B model on your machine with the `ollama pull mistral` command.

 To use the local Ollama model, you need to create a new chat model producer.
 At the same location where you've created the `ChatLanguageModelAzureOpenAiProducer`, create a new class called `ChatLanguageModelOllamaProducer` with the following code